strimzi/proposals/06x-new-kafka-roller.md

 The existing KafkaRoller suffers from the following shortcomings:
 - Although it is safe and straightforward to restart one broker at a time, this process is slow in large clusters ([related issue](https://github.com/strimzi/strimzi-kafka-operator/issues/8547)).
 - It does not account for partition preferred leadership.
-As a result, there may be more leadership changes than necessary during a rolling restart, consequently impacting tail latency.
+As a result, there may be more leadership changes than necessary during a rolling restart, consequently impacting clients because they would need to reconnect everytime.
 - Hard to reason about when things go wrong.
 The code is complex to understand and it's not easy to determine why a pod was restarted from logs that tend to be noisy.
 - Potential race condition between Cruise Control rebalance and KafkaRoller that could cause partitions under minimum in sync replica.
 This issue is described in more detail in the `Future Improvements` section.
 - The current code for KafkaRoller does not easily allow growth and adding new functionality due to its complexity.

 The following non-trivial fixes and changes are missing from the current KafkaRoller's KRaft implementation:
-- Currently KafkaRoller has to connect to brokers successfully in order to get KRaft quorum information and determine whether a controller node can be restarted.
-This is because it was not possible to directly talk to KRaft controllers at the time before [KIP 919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum+and+add+Controller+Registration) was implemented.
-The issue is raised [here](https://github.com/strimzi/strimzi-kafka-operator/issues/9692).

 - KafkaRoller takes a long time to reconcile mixed nodes if they are all in `Pending` state.
 This is because a mixed node does not become ready until the quorum is formed and KafkaRoller waits for a pod to become ready before it attempts to restart other nodes.
 In order for the quorum to form, at least the majority of controller nodes need to be running at the same time.
 This is not easy to solve in the current KafkaRoller without introducing some major changes because it processes each node individually and there is no mechanism to restart multiple nodes in parallel.
 More information can be found [here](https://github.com/strimzi/strimzi-kafka-operator/issues/9426).

 - The quorum health check relies on the `controller.quorum.fetch.timeout.ms` configuration, which is determined by the desired configuration values.
 However, during certificate reconciliation or manual rolling updates, KafkaRoller doesn't have access to these desired configuration values since they shouldn't prompt any configuration changes.
 As a result, the quorum health check defaults to using the hard-coded default value of `controller.quorum.fetch.timeout.ms` instead of the correct configuration value during manual rolling updates or when rolling nodes for certificate renewal.